TkrUdagawa/website/source/en/tutorial/classifier_python.rst

  4. Prepare the prediction data

-  Different from training data, prediction data does not contain its "lable", and it is only stored in the datum unit (Row 25-28).
+  Different from training data, prediction data does not contain its "lable", and it is only stored in the Datum unit (Row 25-28).

  5. Data prediction

-  By inputting the testdata arraylist generated in step.4 into the classify() method (Row 30), the prediction result will be stored in the result list (Row 32).
+  By inputting the test_data list generated in step.4 into the classify() method (Row 30), the prediction result will be stored in the result list (Row 32).
 The prediction result contains label and score means the confidence of each label (Row 34).

 ------------------------------------